tc39/proposal-structs/README.md

 ### Code sharing

-Code sharing is not part of this proposal and thus shared structs cannot have methods.
+Code sharing is not part of this proposal and thus shared structs cannot have truly shared methods.
 This may prove to be unergonomic enough that we bring code sharing in scope.
 Doing so would likely require a new kind of function cannot close over non-shared objects.

 This proposal future-proofs by having shared struct instances throw when touching the [[Prototype]] slot.
 This will be relaxed with a future proposal when code sharing becomes possible.